 Can Cannabis Absorb Nutrients Through Leaves?

 When discussing plant nutrition, we most often just stick to talking about providing the roots with an interrupted supply of all the macro and micronutrients that they need for the particular stage of growth.
-As the plants develop and grow, the levels of specific nutrients that are needed to ensure the crop stays at peak health, and produces the largest possible yield size, changes.

 Sure, you can always just tailor the root nutrient solution to the particular stage of growth, but what you may not know is that it's actually possible for the plants to absorb nutrients directly through the leaf growth.
-This is referred to as foliar feeding and is not just great for boosting certain nutrients for feeding purposes, but also a handy tool to have in the back pocket if any nutrient deficiency issues pop up.

 This is even more true if the nutrient deficiency that you are battling is an immobile nutrient, as foliar feeding allows you to completely bypass any issues relating to the plant being unable to transport the nutrient to the correct area of the plant, or with the roots not being able to take up the particular nutrient.

 Foliar spraying is also used for the application of insecticides and pesticides.
 There is a huge range of both organic and synthetic options available, but for home growers, we usually recommend starting out with a low-impact, organic option before reaching for the harder stuff.
-All home cultivators should have a bottle of Neem oil at hand - this product is effective against most of the pesky little bu**ers that love cannabis.
+All home cultivators should have a bottle of Neem oil at hand - this product is effective against most of the pesky little insects that love cannabis.
 Check out our post right here for more info.

 What Do Male Cannabis Leaves Look Like?